edanalytics/earthmover/README.md

         mapping:
           old_value_1: new_value_1
           old_value_2: new_value_2
-        # or a CSV/TSV with two columns (from, to) and header row:
+        # or a CSV/TSV with two columns (from, to) and header row
+        # paths may be absolute or relative paths to the location of the `earthmover` YAML configuration file
         map_file: path/to/mapping.csv
 ```
 </details>